MulleWeb/MulleCurl/README.md

 ## Acknowledgements

-Parts of this library are from libcurl, which has this license:
+Parts of this library are from [libcurl(https://curl.haxx.se/libcurl/), which has this license:

 ```
 COPYRIGHT AND PERMISSION NOTICE

 Copyright (c) 1996 - 2019, Daniel Stenberg, daniel@haxx.se, and many contributors, see the THANKS file.